devsu/docker-grpc-gateway/README.md

 See documentation at [grpc-gateway-generator](https://github.com/devsu/grpc-gateway-generator).
 Make sure the port defined in the configuration matches the port exported when running the container.

+## Status

+Alpha: It works for development purposes, but not for production yet. (grpc-gateway-generator doesn't work with TLS yet).

 ## TODO

 - Try to decrease the image size by deleting foldes in /go/src (except {GOPATH}/src/github.com/grpc-ecosystem/grpc-gateway/third_party/googleapis which is needed during proxy generation)